 6.4.1 Create primitive for <mgmtObj> Resource

-Depending on the mgmtDefinition attribute of the <mgmtObj> Resource (i.e. [memory], [battery], [deviceInfo], etc.), an instance of the associated LwM2M Object as specified in the clause 6.3 should be created.
+Depending on the mgmtDefinition attribute of the <mgmtObj> Resource (i.e. [memory], [battery], [deviceInfo], etc.), an instance of the associated LwM2M Object as specified in clause 6.3 should be created.

 Receiving Create Request primitive does not imply that the LwM2M Create operations shall be always performed since, on receiving the Create Request primitive, the corresponding LwM2M Object Instance may already exist in the device.